basho/basho_docs/content/riak/kv/2.0.7/configuring/search.md

 [security index]: /riak/kv/2.0.7/using/security/

-This document covers how to use the Riak Search (with [Solr](http://lucene.apache.org/solr/) integration) subsystem from an operational perspective.
+This document covers how to use the Riak search (with [Solr](http://lucene.apache.org/solr/) integration) subsystem from an operational perspective.